-The difference between the two is that a protected cell does not have an autonomous legal status and each cell must transact through the parent PCC itself.
+With PCCs, a protected cell does not have an autonomous legal status, and each cell must transact through the parent PCC itself.

-With ICCs, however, each incorporated cell has its own legal status which is completely separate to the other cells and the parent cell company.
-Put simply, each and every part of the ICC can do its own business and effect its own transactions with complete autonomy from the sum of parts which constitutes the ICC.
+With ICCs, however, each incorporated cell has its own legal status, which is completely separate from the other cells and the parent cell company.
+Put simply, each and every part of the ICC can do its own business and effect its own transactions with complete autonomy from the sum of parts that constitutes the ICC.

 Also, members of the cell parent company do not need to be members of the individual cell and vice versa.

-Both the Incorporated Cell Company and its individual cells require individual authorization in terms of the Insurance Business Act.
-In view to legal and operational independence, the individual cells are required to abide by the statutory financial obligations that are applicable to insurance companies and affiliated companies.
+Both the Incorporated Cell Company and its individual cells require individual authorisation in terms of the Insurance Business Act.
+In view of legal and operational independence, the individual cells must abide by the statutory financial obligations applicable to insurance companies and affiliated companies.

-Under Maltese law, an ICC’s status is of a limited liability company, which allows it to effect transactions and enter into business contracts with third parties in its own name.
+Under Maltese law, an ICC’s status is of a limited liability company, allowing it to effect transactions and enter into business contracts with third parties in its own name.